 There is a small uniform fee that pays for the cost of the band dress shirt.
 There is a small course fee for Band from Grade 6 to Grade 12.
 There is a small instrument rental fee, if your son or daughter rents an instrument from the school.
 All of these fees are tallied and made available for online payment after roughly one month.
 No student is left behind based on financial need.
 All of our students have the right to perform music, just like all have the right to play sports.

-What is the best way to keep informed regarding events, concerts, festivals, performance trips, rehearsals, fundraisers, clubs, band camps and general information?
+What is the best way to keep informed regarding special news, rehearsals, fundraisers, digital band camps and general Music Program information?

-Please check the WCS Music Program website to keep current on program news, weekly rehearsal schedules, fundraisers and special concert dates.
+Please check the WCS Music Program website to keep current on program news, weekly rehearsal schedules, fundraisers and special news.
 The member login and password for the private gallery page will be sent to you soon.
 Monthly information emails will also be sent directly to families.

 Will Grade 5 and Grade 6 Parents have to rent an instrument from St. John's Music or Long and McQuade Music this year for Band?
 We will forward you an online instrument rental information package to each parent from St. John's Music, so they can arrange an instrument for their child through an online booking process.
 This will occur in mid-November for Grade 6 students and at the start of January for Grade 5 students.
 Before Christmas Break, Dr. Freeman will lead the Grade 5 students through and instrument selection process.
 Please do not reserve or book an instrument, until we have completed our selection process with your child.

 If my child is learning at home during this pandemic and they are enrolled in the Music Program how do I rent an instrument?
 Both St. John's Music store and Long & McQuade Music store rent instruments to families.
 Simply give them a call and they will answer all of your questions.
 They will work with you to guide you through the instrument rental process.